 - DoubleClick Platform Integration

 We, along with third-party vendors such as Google use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) or other third-party identifiers together to compile data regarding user interactions with ad impressions and other ad service functions as they relate to our website.

-Where users have chosen to enable Google to associate their web and app browsing history with their Google account, and to use information from their Google account to personalize ads, Google will use data from its signed-in users for cross-device remarketing.
+Where users have chosen to enable Google to associate their web and app browsing history with their Google account through Ads Personalization, and to use PII from their Google account to personalize ads, Google will use data from its signed-in users and data from sites that partner with Google— to provide aggregated and anonymized insights into your users’ cross-device behaviors.
 Google will collect Google-authenticated identifiers associated with users’ Google Accounts (and therefore, personal information).

 California Online Privacy Protection Act